Personalise your test

 Limitations of the gut parasite test

-It's important to be aware that a stool test is not the best way to pick up pinworms (threadworms).
-These are tiny, common but harmless thread-like worms that you can sometimes see in stool.
+It's important to be aware that a stool test is not the best way to pick up pinworms (threadworms) and we don't recommend using it for that purpose.
+Pinworms are tiny, common but harmless thread-like worms that you can sometimes see in stool.
 If you can see these worms, the recommendation is usually just to treat them with the over-the-counter medication "Ovex" rather than take a test.

 It is very common for people to mistake vegetable matter or threads of mucus in the stool for a worm.
 Seeing what you think may be a worm in your stool doesn't guarantee that evidence of a worm (eggs for example) will be seen when the sample is examined under a microscope.